How does this medication work? What will it do for me?

 - are allergic to phenyltoloxamine, hydrocodone, or any ingredients of the medication

-- have lesions inside the head causing increased pressure inside the head (intracranial pressure)
+- have severe CNS depression or increased pressure inside the head (intracranial pressure) or spinal column

 - have pre-existing respiratory depression (breathing rate that is too slow)